StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/CREATE_ROUTINE_LOAD.md

 );
 ```

-#### Specify the SSL security protocol and configure the related parameters
+#### Specify the security protocol as SSL and configure the related parameters

-If you need to specify the SSL security protocol for BE when accessing Kafka, you should configure "property.security.protocol" = "ssl" and related parameters.
+If you need to specify the security protocol as SSL used by BE to access Kafka, you need to configure `"property.security.protocol" = "ssl"` and related parameters.

 ```SQL
 CREATE ROUTINE LOAD example_db.example_tbl1_ordertest1 ON example_tbl1